Fernando Cavenaghi: International career

 In December 2002, manager Hugo Tocalli named Cavenaghi in the Argentina under-20 team for the 2003 South American U-20 Championship in Uruguay.
 He was top scorer with eight goals – four in each stage – as the Argentines won the title, and scored the only one against Colombia on 28 January to seal the Championship.

 In October, Cavenaghi was again called up by Tocalli for the squad at the 2003 FIFA U-20 World Cup in the United Arab Emirates.
 In the last 16 against Egypt in Dubai, he scored both goals, including the golden goal, in a 2–1 victory.
 He scored a golden goal again in the quarter-finals against the United States in Abu Dhabi.
 Argentina finished fourth and Cavenaghi was one of four top scorers with four goals apiece, though the Golden Shoe award went to Eddie Johnson of the United States.

 However, due to not being released by River Plate for the 2004 CONMEBOL Pre-Olympic Tournament, Cavenaghi would not get any chances with Marcelo Bielsa.
 He had then the fifth better goal average in River Plate history, very close to Alfredo Di Stéfano, but he missed the 2004 Summer Olympics, won by Bielsa's team.
-Bielsa resigned soon after the gold medal and Cavenaghi got a first chance in Argentina senior team in 29 December, in a non-official match against Catalonia.
+Bielsa resigned soon after the gold medal and Cavenaghi got a first chance in Argentina senior team on 29 December, in a non-official match against Catalonia.
 José Pekerman, the new Argentina coach, used him as a substitute for Diego Milito.
-The game was a 3-0 win at the Camp Nou.
+The game was a 3–0 win at the Camp Nou.

 In March 2008, Cavenaghi's form for Bordeaux earned him a first official call up to the senior national side by Alfio Basile, ahead of a friendly against Egypt on 26 March.
 He made his debut in the 2–0 win at the Cairo International Stadium as a 69th-minute substitute for Julio Cruz and played three more friendlies that year.
 He would get just four more caps, saying that "at my best moment in France, I was called up to a few games, but Messi, Agüero and Higuaín were already there and it was very difficult to find a place among these players".

+Personal life

+Cavenaghi is the oldest of four brothers (Marcos, Belén, and Nicolás) to Edgardo Cavenaghi and Mónica Ferrero and has been a River Plate fan since his infancy.
+Cavenaghi married his wife, Soledad Gaynor, in 2007 and had his first child, Benjamín, on 2 October 2008.
+Benjamín currently plays in the youth system of Uruguayan club Deportivo Maldonado and was called up in 2024 to represent Uruguay in the under-17 national team.
+In 2010, Cavenaghi's daughter, Sofie, was born.